connor-kfitz/HTML-CSS-Portfolio/readme.md

 2. Created header with a title and navigational links using anchors, set respective h-ref points for later use.
 Styled section in CSS.

 3. Created about me section with a title, photo, short bio, education, and experience sections.
 Used some nested flex boxes to layout images and text.
-Styled in css and created flex properties to allow a clean view at multiple resoltutions.
+Styled using CSS and created flex properties to allow a clean view at multiple resoltutions.

 4. Created a projects section using nested flexboxes.
 Styled in css and created flex properties to allow a clean view at multiple resoltutions.
 Made main project the focus (biggest size) regardless of the resolution used.